Racial Disparities in Debt Collection: Background Information

 \subsection{Debt Collection Litigation Process}

-Debt collection litigation typically begins when a creditor files a ``Summons and Complaint'' in a state civil court.\footnote{These courts have many different names including municipal court, superior court, justice court, county court, etc.} This document names the parties involved and states the amount owed (including interest and, in some cases, attorney fees and court costs).
-The summons is served to the defendant to notify them that they are being sued.
-It provides additional information including the deadline for which the debtor must file a formal response, referred to as the ``answer'', to the court.
-If this deadline is not met, the creditor will usually ask the court to enter a default judgment.
-Default judgments occur when the defendant has failed to perform a court-ordered action, and results in the court settling the legal dispute in favor of the plaintiff.
-The defendant is obligated to abide by the court's ruling and is subject to the punishments requested by the court.
+Debt collection litigation typically begins when a creditor files a ``Summons and Complaint'' in a state civil court.\footnote{These courts have many different names, including municipal court, superior court, justice court, county court, etc.} This document names the parties involved and states the amount owed (including interest and, in some cases, attorney fees and court costs).
+The summons is served to the defendant to notify them of the lawsuit.
+It also provides the defendant with additional information, including the deadline for which the debtor must file a formal response to the court.
+If the debtor does not meet this deadline, the creditor will usually ask the court to enter a default judgment, at which point the defendant is obligated to abide by the court's ruling and is subject to the punishments requested by the court.

-For most routine debt collection lawsuits, if the debtor files a formal response to the lawsuit a trial date will be requested and set by the court.
-In some courts, there will be a settlement conference before the trial date to try to settle the case before trial.
-Once a judgment is obtained by the creditor, the creditor might request a ``debtor's examination,'' which would require the debtor to appear in court and answer questions about their finances.
+For most routine debt collection lawsuits, if the debtor files a formal response to the lawsuit, a trial date will be requested and set by the court.
+In some courts, settlement conferences are held to provide both parties with the opportunity to settle the case before the trial.
+Once the creditor obtains a judgment, the creditor might request a ``debtor's examination,'' which would require the debtor to appear in court and answer questions about their finances.
 This process informs the creditor how it can collect the judgment.
-The most common methods for enforcing the judgments are to garnish wages or bank accounts.\footnote{Courts can also seize and sell the debtor's personal property, though this is relatively uncommon.} If a dispute is settled before trial, the creditor gives up the ability to collect on the debt by garnishing the debtor's bank accounts or wages, and therefore often requires a one time lump sum payment to drop the suit.
+The most common methods for enforcing the judgments are to garnish wages or bank accounts.\footnote{Courts can also seize and sell the debtor's personal property, though this is relatively uncommon.} If a dispute is settled before trial, the creditor gives up the ability to collect on the debt by garnishing the debtor's bank accounts or wages, and therefore creditors often require a one-time lump sum payment to drop the suit.